 Edwin John Pratt believed “rhyme and meter do not make a poem… The real flesh and blood of poetry lies in turns of phrases, vivid images, new and unusual thoughts and manners of expressing them” (Pratt, 1983, 33).
-Born in Western Bay, Newfoundland, the third son of John Pratt, a Methodist minister originally from Yorkshire and Fanny Knight, a Newfoundlander, he travelled extensively throughout outport Newfoundland with his family in his early years, including Bonavista, Cupids, Blackhead, Brigus, Fortune, the Grand Banks, and later St. John's.
+Born in Western Bay, NL, the third son of John Pratt, a Methodist minister originally from Yorkshire and Fanny Knight, a Newfoundlander, he travelled extensively throughout outport Newfoundland with his family in his early years, including Bonavista, Cupids, Blackhead, Brigus, Fortune, the Grand Banks, and later St. John's.
 For three years he apprenticed at a dry goods store in St. John's, later taught for two years in Moreton's Harbour, and was a probationary Methodist minister in and around Conception Bay.

 Education and Personal Life